beviu/m2-internship/updates.typ

 == User page fault check

-Page fault generate user interrupts.
-The handler gets the virtual address of the access and installs a new PTE using `io_uring` or an `ioctl`.

 === User-interrupt PTEs

 - New PTE value that means that the CPU should send a user interrupt whenever an access is made.